Sustainable investments with the know-how of the BMW Group.

 We believe that young people need a sound education to be able to make their way in the world.
 That is why we promote education in mathematics, IT, natural sciences and technology – the so-called MINT subjects – around the world, focusing on countries and regions with limited access to schooling.
 All children should have the opportunity for a proper education – regardless of where they live and grow up.
 Our supplementary programmes help children discover the sciences and pave the way for a promising career.
 The BMW Group programmes support quality education in schools and help boys and girls improve their individual skills:

-Since 2016, over 500 refugees have participated in the program “WORK HERE!”, which has been implemented in the BMW Group plants Munich, Dingolfing, Landshut, Leipzig, Regensburg and Berlin.
+Since 2015, around 800 persons with a refugee background have participated in the “WORK HERE!“ programme, which is offered at the BMW Group plants in Munich, Dingolfing, Landshut, Leipzig, Regensburg and Berlin.

-Since 2017, the BMW Group plant in San Louis Potosi has been supporting Club de Ninos & Ninas, which provides extracurricular activities for around 250 children and teenagers per year.
+Since 2017, the BMW Group plant in San Louis Potosi has been supporting the Club de Ninos & Ninas, which provides extracurricular activities for around 230 children and teenagers per year.
 BMW associates support the programs in their free time.
-The Club promotes quality education by supporting teachers from primary schools to upgrade their professional skills through tailor-made trainings in reading skills.
-The main objective of the initiative is to create a safe place where children learn, play and develop social relationship with the community.
+BMW opened a library for the students at the premises.
+Furthermore, BMW promotes quality education by supporting teachers from the Club to upgrade their expertise through tailor-made trainings in reading skills.
+The main objective of the initiative is to create a safe place where vulnerable children learn, play and develop social relations within the community.

 The social and recreation center located close to the BMW Group plant in Araquari guides and supports children from their first year of primary school through to the third year of high school, on top of their classes at state schools.
 Around 100 children are taught in morning and afternoon groups.
 Between breakfast, lunch and dinner, children up to the age of nine receive tutoring in reading and writing, while older children are tutored in math.
 The 1,220 square-meter site also offers sports, culture and art activities, partly organized by BMW associates.

-As part of the cooperation, the BMW Group is also opening its doors for children and young people to experience vehicle production close up or join mentoring programs with BMW associates.
+As part of the cooperation, the BMW Group opens its doors to children and young adults, allowing them to experience automobile production at first hand, or to attend mentoring programmes held by BMW employees.

 Experiencing mobility and sustainability.